Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 A good thumbnail makes it much easier to identify episodes at a glance.

+> **Note:** Each disc folder includes a **Menu Screenshots** folder showing every menu page from my completed project.
+If you're unsure what a page is supposed to look like, use these screenshots as a reference to compare your thumbnails, chapter titles, and overall menu layout.

 ### Aspect Ratio Note

 For some early One Piece episodes with a 4:3 image, the thumbnail boxes have been scaled to **134%** so they fill the available menu space.